JoLiLolpro/MilkBarLauncher/README.md

 # Building the project
 Building the project should not be too complicated and this process can be automated using the [python script](buildWPF.py).

+# Usage
+- You can use the project in any way you prefer.
+- You can make any modifications to the project, but you cannot redistribute it unless you have modified a substantial portion of the project's code.
+Modification to non functional parts of the code, do not count as code modification.